expo/expo/docs/versions/unversioned/guides/building-standalone-apps.md

 ## 5. Test it on your device or simulator

 -   You can drag and drop the `.apk` into your Android emulator.
 This is the easiest way to test out that the build was successful.
 But it's not the most satisfying.
--   **To run it on your Android device**, make sure you have the Android platform tools installed along with `adb`, then just run `adb install app-filename.apk` with your device plugged in.
+-   **To run it on your Android device**, make sure you have the Android platform tools installed along with `adb`, then just run `adb install app-filename.apk` with [USB debugging enabled on your device](https://developer.android.com/studio/run/device.html#device-developer-options) and the device plugged in.
 -   **To run it on your iOS Simulator**, first build your expo project with the simulator flag by running `exp build:ios -t simulator`, then download the tarball with the link given upon completion when running `exp build:status`.
 Unpack the tar.gz by running `tar -xvzf your-app.tar.gz`.
 Then you can run it by starting an iOS Simulator instance, then running `xcrun simctl install booted <app path>` and `xcrun simctl launch booted <app identifier>`.
 Another alternative which some people prefer is to install the [ios-sim](https://github.com/phonegap/ios-sim) tool and then use `ios-sim launch <app path>`.
 - **To test a device build with Apple TestFlight**, download the .ipa file to your local machine.
 You are ready to upload your app to TestFlight.
 Within TestFlight, click the plus icon and create a New App.
 Make sure your `bundleIdentifier` matches what you've placed in `exp.json`.